How To Reduce Software Maintenance Cost of Existing Technology Products?

 Automation in DevOps can help you reduce the maintenance costs of the existing projects.
 Automation starts in the DevOps right from the code generation on the machines of developers till the code is merged to the master branch and after that to track the system and application in production.

 The cost of downtime can range significantly across industries and is dependent on the application.
 According to IDC, the financial services sector has the highest cost per downtime hour.
-Organizations deploy more apps to automate day-to-day tasks and simplifying IT infrastructure to maximize system availability.
-As a result, the burden to ensure high-performance increases and the cost of maintenance also goes up.
+Organizations deploy more apps to automate day-to-day tasks and simplify IT infrastructure to maximize system availability.
+As a result, the burden to ensure high-performance increases, and the cost of maintenance also goes up.

 Industrywide best practices for managing and reducing downtime include proactive support services, IT framework best practices, advanced IT management tools, clustering, and virtualization.
 Enterprises that implement all of these best practices can realize a significant reduction in the number of annual downtime hours.

 Uptime Robot is a free tool used for monitoring websites.
-It can monitor the performance of websites every 5 minutes and notifies if the site goes down.
-Uptime Robot can provide different types of monitoring, including HTTP(s) (website monitoring), keyword (checking if a keyword exists in the web page or not), port (monitoring services like DNS, pop and SMTP) and ping (server monitoring).
+It can monitor the performance of websites every 5 minutes and notify if the site goes down.
+Uptime Robot can provide different types of monitoring, including HTTP(s) (website monitoring), the keyword (checking if a keyword exists in the web page or not), port (monitoring services like DNS, pop, and SMTP), and ping (server monitoring).

-Site24x7 is a full-stack performance solution that facilitates monitoring of website, server, cloud, application, network and real-time user.
-It provides cloud monitoring for IT operations and DevOps with monitoring capabilities extending to examining the real user experience accessing apps and websites from mobile devices and desktop.
+Site24x7 is a full-stack performance solution that facilitates monitoring of website, server, cloud, application, network, and real-time user.
+It provides cloud monitoring for IT operations and DevOps with monitoring capabilities extending to examining the real user experience accessing apps and websites from mobile devices and desktops.
 The tool assists DevOps teams to track and troubleshoot applications, network and server infrastructure, including public and private clouds.